Prior to the Show

 - Thoroughbred classes can be run concurrently with open divisions and may be combined at the discretion of the show if entries warrant.

 - Divisions Champions and High Point Awards should be calculated based on the host organization's competition scoring.
-In the case of a tie for a high point award, the tie will be broken by the following:
+In the case of a tie, the tie will be broken by the following:

 - Greatest number of blue ribbons, then